Smoking cessation: Hospitalized smokers

 Smokers who are hospitalised may be particularly motivated to quit.
 A 2012 Cochrane review found that interventions beginning during a hospital stay and continuing for one month or more after discharge were effective in producing abstinence.

-Patients undergoing elective surgery may get benefits of preoperative smoking cessation interventions, when starting 4–8 weeks before surgery with weekly counseling intervention for behavioral support and use of nicotine replacement therapy.
+Patients undergoing elective surgery may get benefits of preoperative smoking cessation interventions, when starting 4–8 weeks before surgery with weekly counseling for behavioral support and use of nicotine replacement therapy.
 It is found to reduce the complications and the number of postoperative morbidity.

 Mood disorders

-People who have mood disorders or attention deficit hyperactivity disorders have a greater chance to begin smoking and lower chance to quit smoking.
-A higher correlation with smoking has also been seen in people diagnosed with major depressive disorder at any time throughout the duration of their lifetime as compared to those without the diagnosis.
+People with mood disorders or attention deficit hyperactivity disorders have a greater chance to begin smoking and a lower chance of quitting smoking.
+A higher correlation with smoking has also been seen in people diagnosed with the major depressive disorder at any time throughout their lifetime compared to those without it.
 Success rates in quitting smoking were lower for those with a major depressive disorder diagnosis versus people without the diagnosis.
-Exposure of cigarette smoke early on in life during pregnancy, infancy, or adolescence may negatively impact a child's neurodevelopment and increase the risk of developing anxiety disorders in the future.
+Exposure to cigarette smoke early on in life, during pregnancy, infancy, or adolescence, may negatively impact a child's neurodevelopment and increase the risk of developing anxiety disorders in the future.

 Homeless and poverty

 Homelessness doubles the likelihood of an individual currently being a smoker.
-This is independent of other socioeconomic factors and behavioral health conditions.
-Homeless individuals have the same rates of the desire to quit smoking but are less likely than the general population to be successful in their attempt to quit.
+Homelessness is independent of other socioeconomic factors and behavioral health conditions.
+Homeless individuals have the same rates of desire to quit smoking.
+Still, they are less likely than the general population to attempt to stop successfully.

-In the United States, 60–80% of homeless adults are current smokers.
-This is a considerably higher rate than that of the general adult population of 19%.
+In the United States, 60–80% of homeless adults are smokers.
+This is a considerably higher rate than the general adult population of 19%.
 Many current smokers who are homeless report smoking as a means of coping with "all the pressure of being homeless."
-The perception that homeless people smoking is "socially acceptable" can also reinforce these trends.
+The perception that homeless people smoking being "socially acceptable" can reinforce these trends.

 Americans under the poverty line have higher rates of smoking and lower rates of quitting than those over the poverty line.
-While the homeless population as a whole is concerned about short-term effects of smoking, such as shortness of breath of recurrent bronchitis, they are not as concerned with long-term consequences.
-The homeless population has unique barriers to quit smoking such as unstructured days, the stress of finding a job, and immediate survival needs that supersede the desire to quit smoking.
+While the homeless population is concerned about short-term effects of smoking, such as shortness of breath or recurrent bronchitis, they are not as concerned with long-term consequences.
+The homeless population has unique barriers to quitting smoking, such as unstructured days, the stress of finding a job, and immediate survival needs that supersede the desire to quit smoking.

-These unique barriers can be combated through pharmacotherapy and behavioral counseling for high levels of nicotine dependence, emphasis of immediate financial benefits to those who concern themselves with the short-term over the long-term, partnering with shelters to reduce the social acceptability of smoking in this population, and increased taxes on cigarettes and on alternative tobacco products to further make the addiction more difficult to fund.
+These unique barriers can be combated through pharmacotherapy and behavioral counseling for high levels of nicotine dependence.
+The emphasis of immediate financial benefits to those who concern themselves with the short-term over the long-term, partnering with shelters to reduce the social acceptability of smoking in this population, and increased taxes on cigarettes and alternative tobacco products to further make the addiction more difficult to fund.